Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNode.md

 # Add-AzureRmServiceFabricNode

 ## SYNOPSIS
-Add nodes to the specific node type in the cluster
+Add nodes to the specific node type in the cluster.

 ## SYNTAX